Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/⛈️ Risk Management/🦟 Vulnerabilities/ICT System Reliability (Correctness) & Verification.md

 ### Hardware Verification
+> 📖 Principles of Model Checking, Christel Baier and Joost-Pieter Katoen

 **Hardware verification**: *Emulation*, *simulation*, and *structural analysis* are the major techniques used in hardware verification.
 - **Structural analysis** comprises several specific techniques such as synthesis, timing analysis, and equivalence checking that are not described in further detail here.
 - **Emulation** is a kind of testing.
 A reconfigurable generic hardware system (the emulator) is configured such that it behaves like the circuit under consideration and is then extensively tested.
 As with software testing, emulation amounts to providing a set of stimuli to the circuit and comparing the generated output with the expected output as laid down in the chip specification.
 To fully test the circuit, all possible input combinations in every possible system state should be examined.
 This is impractical and the number of tests needs to be reduced significantly, yielding potential undiscovered errors.